Arkansas Department of Corrections: History

-Penitentiaries and prisons in Arkansas prior to the Department of Correction

 Arkansas became a state in 1836.
 The first Governor of Arkansas, James S. Conway, pushed the Arkansas General Assembly to allocate funds for a state penitentiary in their first meeting, but he met strong resistance with many of his proposals, and a penitentiary was not funded.
 The Second General Assembly in 1838 allocated $20,000 ($ today) to a state penitentiary in Little Rock.
 The state purchased a 92.41 acre tract outside of Little Rock in 1839, and the Third General Assembly allocated another $40,500 ($ today) in 1840 to finish construction of the Arkansas State Penitentiary.
 It held 300 prisoners.
+It was destroyed in 1846 in a prisoner revolt.

 From 1849 to 1893 the State of Arkansas leased its convicted felons to private individuals.
 After abuses became publicized, the state assumed direct control of felons.
 The state continued to have prison labor be hired to contractors, manufacturers, and planters until 1913.

 In 1899, the penitentiary site was selected for the new Arkansas State Capitol, which supplanted the Old State House.
 In the interim, Arkansas leased many convicts to companies, including the Arkansas Brick Manufacturing Company, for as long as ten years in an effort to house them while a new prison was built.
 Though officials agreed on the need to purchase a prison farm, widespread disagreement about the new prison's location stalled progress further.
 Governor Jeff Davis vetoed a plan to purchase the Sunnyside Plantation in February 1901.
 Further trying to make his case for more sweeping penal reform, Governor Davis toured the convict-leasing camp in England, Arkansas and revealed shocking allegations of inhumane treatment.
 The political battle consumed state politics for the next year.
 The General Assembly decided to purchase the Cummins Farm over the objection of Governor Davis, who preferred a location in Altheimer.
-However, ending the convict-lease system would remain an issue in state politics for the next ten years.
+However, ending the convict-lease system would remain an issue in state politics for the next 10 years.

 A new prison was simultaneously constructed on a new 15 acre site southwest of Little Rock.
 Nicknamed "The Walls", the new prison opened in 1910.
 In 1913 act 55, signed into law, lead to the establishment of a permanent execution chamber in the state prison system.
 In 1916 the state purchased the land which became the Tucker Unit.
 In 1933 Junius Marion Futrell, then the governor, closed the penitentiary in Little Rock and transferred the prisoners to Cummins and Tucker, and the execution chamber was moved to Tucker.

 In 1943 the state established the State Penitentiary Board through Act 1.
-In 1951 the state established the State Reformatory for Women through act 351.
+In 1951 the state established the State Reformatory for Women through Act 351.
 The state moved the functions of the Arkansas State Training School for Girls to the state prison system.